-19.17 The Senate Appeals Committee may refer a case back to a Faculty Appeals Committee where it considers:

-- (i) that evidence made available to the Senate Appeals Committee had not been presented to the Faculty Appeals Committee, or - (ii) that there had been defective procedure at the Faculty level.

-19.18 In the first case, it shall be competent for the Senate Appeals Committee to refer the matter to the Faculty Appeals Committee as originally constituted to hear the appeal in order to permit that Committee to hear the case ab initio.

-19.19 In the second case, the matter shall be considered by a Faculty Appeals Committee newly constituted in the light of paragraph 18.1(b) of the Code of Procedure for Appeals to a Faculty Appeals Committee (see Section XVIII).

-19.20 Where an appeal is made to the Senate against the decision of the Faculty Appeals Committee following a reference back, it shall be competent for the Clerk of Senate, in consultation with at least two other members of the original Appeals Committee, either to dismiss the appeal or to recall the Appeals Committee to hear the case.

-19.21 Where a case has been referred back to a Faculty Appeals Committee without any other decision being reached, it shall be competent for the Senate Appeals Committee, as originally constituted, to hear the case.
+- 19.16 The Senate Appeals Committee may refer a case back to a Faculty Appeals Committee where it considers: - that evidence made available to the Senate Appeals Committee had not been presented to the Faculty Appeals Committee, or - (ii) that there had been defective procedure at the Faculty level. - 19.17 In the first case, it shall be competent for the Senate Appeals Committee to refer the matter to the Faculty Appeals Committee as originally constituted to hear the appeal in order to permit that Committee to hear the case ab initio. - 19.18 In the second case, the matter shall be considered by a Faculty Appeals Committee newly constituted in the light of paragraph 18.1(b) of the Code of Procedure for Appeals to a Faculty Appeals Committee (see Section XVIII). - 19.19 Where an appeal is made to the Senate against the decision of the Faculty Appeals Committee following a reference back, it shall be competent for the Senior Senate Assessor for Student Appeals or his/her deputy, in consultation with at least two other members of the original Appeals Committee, either to dismiss the appeal or to recall the Appeals Committee to hear the case. - 19.20 Where a case has been referred back to a Faculty Appeals Committee without any other decision being reached, it shall be competent for the Senate Appeals Committee, as originally constituted, to hear the case.